Hungry and thirsty? Go for the double whammy at these fantastic Leeds gastropubs.

 Right here in Leeds

-If you want to stay close to home and experience the best gastropubs Leeds has to offer, these five should do the job.
+If you want to experience the best gastropubs Leeds has to offer, these will more than do the job.

 The Queen o’ t’ owd Thatch

 Nothing screams Yorkshire like The Queen o’ t’ owd Thatch.
 This rustic Leeds gastropub has a whole lot more to scream about than its old-world name and feel though – like the food menu.
 It’s revised every month to ensure only the finest in local produce makes it onto your plate, but what never changes is their dedication to breathing new life into time-tested pub classics.
 Start with Madeira-cured herring on toasted sourdough with horseradish sour cream before digging into a steaming bowl of beetroot risotto with goats curd.
 It doesn’t get any more Yorkshire than sticky toffee parkin for afters.

 The Queen o’ t’ owd Thatch, 101 High Street, South Milford, Leeds, West Yorkshire, LS25 5AQ.